iro18/ResoTuto/README.md

 # Reso Tuto, Simple Videos Tutorials Website

-This project was created to learn Symfony4 and try to integrate some ReactJs in the future.
+This project was created to learn Symfony4/5 and try to integrate some ReactJs in the future.
-Main Goal for this website is to provide some videos tutorials on Wordpress to our clients.
+Main Goal for this website is to provide some videos tutorials on Wordpress to our clients and improve my skills on Symfony.

 Actually Fonctionnal :
 - Possibility to Connect for an admin